ai4eda/awesome-AI4EDA/README.md

 Example: 👇🏻 the `_venue`, `year`, `topic` fileds are required.
 You publication will be displayed into the corresponding topic.

 You can also add `url` filed to attach the paper link.
 And the `abstract` filed to add the paper abstract.
+Add the `code` filed for link to your codes.

 ```bibtex
 @inproceedings{DAC23_Nitho,